rafmagana/dooby/README.md

 Why another to-do list manager?
 ----

-I spend a lot of time in the terminal and I didn't really like any of the current options.
+I spend a lot of time in the terminal and I haven't liked any of the current options.

 How does Dooby works?
 ---------------------